 \subsubsection{Societal Cost, Toll Revenues, and User Travel Costs}

-Our numerical results in Table \ref{Table: (Avg) Express Lane Usage and Average Travel Time, for lambda R greater than lambda E} validate Thm. \ref{Thm: Main} by illustrating that, for $\boldlambda$ satisfying $\lambda_R \geq \lambda_E$, the optimal DBCP policy generates a lower societal cost compared to the optimal CBCP policy, primarily by generating higher toll revenues and lower ineligible user costs while not significantly impacting eligible user costs.
-For instance, for $\boldlambda = (1, 5, 1)$, compared to the optimal CBCP policy, the optimal DBCP policy generated equilibrium flows at which the toll revenues increase by $5.3\%$, ineligible users' travel costs decrease by $1.7\%$, and eligible users' travel costs increase by $1.5\%$, resulting in a net societal cost decrease of $3.0\%$.
-Optimal DBCP policies often yield higher toll revenues and lower ineligible user costs compared to their CBCP counterparts, since they often allow more ineligible users to access the express lane at equilibrium (see Sec. \ref{subsubsec: Express Lane Usage}).
+Our numerical results in Table \ref{Table: (Avg) All equilibrium results, for all lambda} validate Thm. \ref{Thm: Main} by illustrating that, when $\lambda_R \geq \lambda_E$, the stationary DBCP policy generates a lower societal cost compared to the stationary CBCP policy, primarily by generating higher toll revenues and lower ineligible user costs while not significantly impacting eligible user costs.
+For instance, for $\boldlambda = (1, 5, 1)$, compared to the stationary CBCP policy, the stationary DBCP policy generated equilibrium flows at which the toll revenues rose by $5.3\%$, ineligible users' travel costs decreased by $1.7\%$, and eligible users' travel costs increased by $1.5\%$, resulting in a net societal cost decrease of $3.0\%$.
+Our computed first-order stationary DBCP policies often yield higher toll revenues and lower ineligible user costs compared to their CBCP counterparts, since they often provide more express lane access to ineligible users at equilibrium (see Sec. \ref{subsubsec: Express Lane Usage}).

-Moreover, when $\lambda_R \geq \lambda_E$, increases in $\lambda_R$ and $\lambda_E$ relative to $\lambda_I$ amplify the extent to which the optimal DBCP policy outperforms its CBCP counterpart in attaining lower equilibrium societal costs, primarily by generating a greater increase in toll revenues and assigning higher priority to toll revenue generation.
-For instance, whereas the optimal DBCP policy for $\boldlambda = (1, 5, 1)$ produced a $5.3\%$ increase in toll revenues and $3.0\%$ reduction in societal cost compared to its CBCP counterpart, the optimal DBCP policy for $\boldlambda = (10, 10, 1)$ produced a $21.1\%$ increase in toll revenues and a $6.5\%$ reduction in societal cost compared to its CBCP counterpart.
-Next, Table \ref{Table: (Avg) Total Travel Costs and Toll Revenue, for lambda R less than lambda E} shows that when $\lambda_R < \lambda_E$, the optimal DBCP policy \textit{can but does not always} produce a lower equilibrium societal cost compared to the optimal CBCP policy.
-In particular, when $\lambda_E$ slightly exceeds $\lambda_R$, compared to the optimal CBCP policy, the optimal DBCP policy may generate sufficiently higher toll revenues (e.g., when $\boldlambda = (5, 1, 0)$) or lower ineligible user costs (e.g., when $\boldlambda = (5, 1, 1)$) at equilibrium to yield a net decrease in societal cost.
+Moreover, when $\lambda_R \geq \lambda_E$, increases in $\lambda_R$ and $\lambda_E$ relative to $\lambda_I$ amplify the extent to which the stationary DBCP policy outperforms its CBCP counterpart in attaining lower equilibrium societal costs, primarily by generating a greater rise in toll revenues and assigning higher priority to toll revenue generation.
+For instance, whereas the stationary DBCP policy for $\boldlambda = (1, 5, 1)$ produced a $5.3\%$ increase in toll revenues and $3.0\%$ reduction in societal cost compared to its CBCP counterpart, the stationary DBCP policy for $\boldlambda = (10, 10, 1)$ produced a $21.1\%$ rise in toll revenues and a $6.5\%$ reduction in societal cost compared to its CBCP counterpart.